gearglow/ReptiliaWithATwist/The List.md

 "Maybe it'll be out on tape someday and we can watch it together, then.
 I wonder..."

 "Are you thinking about how to get a VHS and a telly to work inside Hogwarts too?"

+Hermione smirked.
+"Maybe..."

+By this time, they'd made it back to the Granger residence.
+They were just about to enter when Hermione suddenly spun around and hugged Elysia tightly.

+"Um, 'Mione?"
+Elysia asked as the other witch let go.
+"What was that for?"

+"Do I need a reason to hug my best friend?"
+She replied.
+"Besides, are you really objecting?"

+"Never," Elysia stated firmly.
+"You couldn't *Imperio* me to object to one of your hugs."

+Smiling brightly, Hermione led the way inside.

+### Granger House, Crawley	1994/08/16	17:36

+Elysia was nervous.
+Since they both worked, she'd only met Hermione's parents a couple of times before, and never had a chance for much in the way of conversation with them.
+And now she was staring down the barrel of not only an entire meal's worth of such, but also coming out to them.

+*Breathe,* she told herself. *Hermione's right here.
+She's got your back.
+She always does.*

+Hermione's parents were just finishing up in the kitchen.
+"Hey, kids," her mom called.
+"You're just in time."

+They all sat around the dinner table as Mr. Granger set a roast down.

+"So," he said as he took his seat.
+"You're the mysterious Elysia we've been hearing so much about this summer."

+"It's so lovely to see Hermione having a friend to do things with in the summer," Mrs. Granger gushed.
+"How did you two meet, anyway?"

+"Um, we met on the train to Hogwarts back in first year, Mrs. Granger," Elysia said hesitantly.

+"Oh?
+Odd that she's never mentioned you before now," Mrs. Granger said.

+"Only ever those two boys, Ron and Harry," Mr. Granger said.
+"Mostly Harry, really," he added with a smirk at his daughter.

+Elysia gave Hermione a look, one eyebrow raised high.
+Hermione blushed and refused to meet Elysia's eyes.

+"Why Hermione, I didn't know you cared," she said, winking.
+Turning back to Mr. & Mrs. Granger, she said, "As it happens, she *has* mentioned me.
+I'm Harry.
+Or, I was, I suppose.
+I'm transgender.
+Didn't click that I was a girl 'til after all the fuss up at school was over for the year, but then once I twigged to it, things moved pretty fast."

+The Granger parents seemed shocked, but not, Elysia hoped, in a bad way.